Last Updated on March 9, 2025 by Erin Donahue

 Often overshadowed by Taiwan’s larger cities like Taipei (臺北) and Kaohsiung (高雄), Hsinchu (新竹) offers visitors a unique blend of culture, history, and nature.
 Fun fact: Hsinchu is my second home and I’ve been flying back for over 30 years!
 Since I was a kid I would spend every summer to be with my family.

 One of the most popular activities going to Alishan is taking a ride on the Alishan Forest Railway.
 This historic alpine train takes visitors on a journey through the forest, offering breathtaking views of the surrounding mountains and valleys.
-The ride is famous for its unique Z-shaped switchbacks and for going through over 50 tunnels and 77 wooden bridges.
-Be warned: the ride is quite bumpy, but quite the experience!
+The ride impresses travelers with its unique Z-shaped switchbacks and journey through over 50 tunnels and 77 wooden bridges.
+Be warned: the ride jolts passengers quite a bit, but offers an unforgettable experience!

 Another must-do activity in Alishan is hiking.
 The forest is home to a network of well-maintained trails, offering something for every level of hiker.
 Whether you’re looking for a leisurely stroll or a challenging hike, there’s a trail for you.
 One of the most popular trails is the “Sunsets at the Top” trail, which takes hikers to the summit of Alishan for a truly unforgettable sunset experience.